-In honour of National Indigenous History Month, join us for guided canoe paddles aboard Chi’ch’iyuy canoe around Ch’tl’am (Ambleside) — with participation from members of the Squamish Nation, including Chief Janice George and Wes Nahanee.
-Between and during paddles, there will also be drop-in stories, bannock and tea on the shore.
-All are welcome!
+In honour of National Indigenous History Month, a guided canoe paddle aboard Chi’ch’iyuy canoe was held on the waters around Ch’tl’am (Ambleside) — with participation from members of the Squamish Nation, including Chief Janice George and Wes Nahanee.
+Between and during paddles, we had stories, bannock and tea on the shore.

 Presented in partnership with the West Vancouver Police Department.